gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-principles.rst

 anything else, which is a grave error.
 In keeping with the first tip, to perfect one objective first, this practice will serve to increase consistency.

-**While scoring ability should be a priority and objective when designing mechanisms, it is not everything in this game.
+.. important:: While scoring ability should be a priority and objective when
-We advise being consistent at low and medium scoring levels than inconsistently scoring at a high level.**
+    designing mechanisms, it is not everything in this game.
+We advise being consistent at low and medium scoring levels than inconsistently scoring at a high level.
 Focus on being able to do that one thing every single time throughout your matches, and you will begin to see how important consistency is.
 **This tip is equally as important during alliance selections.